DENV-lineages/denv-lineages.github.io/_pages/splash-page.md

 excerpt: "This is a website for all things dengue lineages.
 It is currently under construction - watch this space!"
 intro:
   - excerpt: 'If you used information on this website, please cite [this paper]()'
+description:
+  - excerpt: 'This lineage system has been developed by a large, international collaboration to provide a common language to discuss important dengue virus genomic diversity, as well as provide additional spatiotemporal resolution below the genotype level.'
 # gallery:
 #   - image_path: "/assets/images/genome_detective.svg"
 #     alt: "Genome detective logo"